farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 > - `Muscle`: you your force to move, overcome or wreck the obstacle in front of you.
 > - `Finesse`: you employ dexterous manipulation or subtle misdirection.
 > - `Move`: you quickly shift to a new position or get out of danger.
-> - `Think`: you scrutinize details and interpret evidence.
+> - `Study`: you scrutinize details and interpret evidence.
 > - `Talk`: you reassure, socialize or influence with kindness, guile, charm or argument.
 > - `Focus`: you concentrate to accomplish a task that requires great strength of mind.
 >